bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    Case Tab

+.. _process-element-tab-case-custom-fields:

 Case Custom Fields
    .. figure:: /_images/process-elements/tab-task-custom-fields.png
       :alt: Task Custom Fields

-      Task Custom Fields
+      Case Custom Fields

    Here you can set additional information for the created case.
 The set values are only informational and have no effect on how this case is treated by |axon-ivy|.
-These custom fields can easily be queried on case user interfaces to allow sorting and filtering.
+These :ref:`custom fields <custom-fields>` can easily be queried on case user interfaces to allow sorting and filtering.

    .. include:: _embedInFrame.rst